fi3te/VLToDo/README.md

 # VLToDo

-* simplify the first steps into the app
 * query fragment: landscape layout
 * Replying to notifications: query for translations in notification
 * Check archive for query